6th Day of Craftmas: DIY Farmhouse Style Ornaments

 The last ornament was another wooden one purchased from Michaels.
 First, it was painted using black chalkboard paint.

 And that’s seriously it!
-Very little work, and almost no cost, and you have a custom made farmhouse style ornament set!
+Very little work, and almost no cost, and you have a custom-made farmhouse style painted Christmas ornaments set!
 I’m not gonna lie, I wanna keep these for myself!

 That’s all for today, friends!
-Do you like the DIY farmhouse style ornaments?
+Do you like the painted Christmas ornaments?

 And, come back tomorrow for another great crafty gift idea!